ncatlab/nlab-content/pages/15939.md

 (as the spectrum of the Lambda-operations) the full $\mathbb{Z}$-grading on Betti cohomology.

-If one thinks of Lambda-structures as related to the Banach ring of integers with their trivial norm, one may seek for various generalizations, that will be called "generalized Lambda-structure", associated to more general Banach rings.
+From the perspective of [[global analytic geometry]], one thinks of Lambda-structures as related to the Banach ring of integers with their trivial norm, so that one may seek for various generalizations, that will be called "generalized Lambda-structure", associated to more general Banach or ind-Banach rings.

 ## Definition